scopyleft/scopyleft.github.com/sources/pages/en.md

 **We aim to focus on teaching and students autonomy for 2015.**
 We really want to share our knowledge and allow each one to access learning for a lifetime.
-We wish to make our collaborators independant so they have the freedom to make different experiences.
+We wish to make our collaborators independent so they have the freedom to make different experiences.

 Our rate is still in reflection and adapting after two years.
 We target a fair trade for both sides et we do welcome discussions about it.